WhisperVoidXAI/Nyxo/README.md

 ✔️ **Cross-Platform Flutter App** – Runs on Android, iOS, Web, macOS, Windows & Linux
 ✔️ **Clean & Minimal UI** – Lightweight and intuitive design
-✔️ **Modular Architecture** – Easy to extend with new AI-based tools ✔️ **Internet connectivity and privacy** – The application works offline, only connecting to the internet upon initial launch to download the model.
-After that, it never connects to the internet again, providing a very high level of user privacy
+✔️ **Modular Architecture** – Easy to extend with new AI-based tools ✔️ **Internet connectivity and privacy** – The application works offline, only connecting to the internet upon initial launch to download the model After that, it never connects to the internet again, providing a very high level of user privacy

 ---
 ### 📝 Notes List